scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 ### Phase 1 - Discovery

-* At a regular intervall "tLL" (eg. 10 seconds), every AS sends out a list of its links to all neighboring ASes.
+* At a regular intervall "tLL" (tLL=time-link-list; eg. 10 seconds), every AS sends out a list of its links to all neighboring ASes.
 * Every AS forwards all received link lists to all neighboring ASes unless it has seen the same link list recently (less 1/2 * tLL ago).
 * Every AS will thus receive link lists from all other ASes.
 It uses the information to build a complete graph of the internet topology.